-As I begin to examine why I said no, it hit me that I had become comfortable staying in my own little bubble.
+As I began to examine why I said no, it hit me that I had become comfortable staying in my own little bubble.
 Only coming out when necessary to shake hands, smile really big, look happy, and give speeches.
 That’s what I do.
 Wind me up and off I go.
-Just like a Jack in the Box.
+Just like a Jack-in-the-Box.

-However, I realized that on many levels zipped up my mind to really authentically connecting with others because world was safe.
+However, I realized that on many levels I had zipped up my mind to really authentically connecting with others because my world was safe.

-Now, as I reflect on the real reason I said no to Jan throwing me a party was because why in the world would a black man be the recipient of a white person’s kindness.
+Now, as I reflect on the real reason I said no to Jan throwing me a party, I realize it was because I wondered 'why in the world would a black man be the recipient of a white person’s kindness?'
 Boom.
 I said it.
-Did I go there.
+Did I go there?
 Yes, I did.
-I mean why would she go out of her way to have her friend Kelli, open up her French estate that the she had just built in Rancho Santa Fe for a birthday party for me.
+I mean why would she go out of her way to have her friend, Kelli, open up her French estate that the she had just built in Rancho Santa Fe for a birthday party for me.
 Little ole me from the ghetto of Buffalo, New York.
 Something in me wouldn’t and couldn’t receive this agenda-less act of kindness.

 I didn’t feel worthy.
 I am living in a country where my gender, race, and religion are under attack.
 I wasn’t ready to have to put on a mask and pretend that everything was alright in the world.
-However, what I realized was this party had nothing to do with story I had made up in my head.
-This party was about the difference I had made in the life of another human being who felt compelled to say thank you in a form of a first class party.
+However, what I realized was this party had nothing to do with the story I had made up in my head.
+This party was about the difference I had made in the life of another human being who felt compelled to say thank you in the form of a first-class party.

 Then it hit me in the wee hours of the morning.
 Kindness and respect have no color.
 Kindness looks beyond what side of the tracks a person has come from because it doesn’t matter.
 Kindness doesn’t take a break or diminish because of bigotry rhetoric.
 Kindness is a warm blanket on a cold winter day.
 Kindness gives at one’s own expense.
 Kindness extends a hand to pull one up into their destiny.
 Kindness looks beyond where a person has come from and looks at where they are going.
 Kindness is a light in the midst of darkness.

 The night of my party I met some of the most amazing people.
-One couple in particular – Joe and Mel flew in on their private jet for the party, then there was Candace and Cody who I talked to non-stop almost as if we had known each other for years.
-Jonathon, Will, Kelli, Julia, and Jen.
-They came to a party with a complete stranger because kindness doesn’t keep score.
+One couple in particular – Joe and Mel - flew in on their private jet.
+Then there was Candace and Cody who I talked to non-stop almost as if we had known each other for years.
+Jonathon, Will, Kelli, Julia, and Jen ... they all came to a party for a complete stranger because kindness doesn’t keep score.
 Kindness answers yes with no strings attached.
 Kindness is one of the most important attributes that anyone can possess.

 In my opinion, kindness is gender neutral.
 It’s not something that women have over men or men over women.
 Kindness is a daily choice that a person makes when they wake up in the morning.
 Kindness is that little voice in one’s head that says before I react or respond, let me listen at a really deep level.

 Kindness is bigger than hugging it out.
 Kindness is being intentional about how you listen when you listen.
 Kindness is showing value to another human being because they matter.
 Kindness looks for the win-win-win.
 We win, the customer wins, and you win.
 Kindness and empathy is not taught in school.
 It’s a quality that is learned by observation and experience.
-When someone is kind, it leaves imprint on the canvas of your heart.
-For example, if you go to a restaurant and the server goes out of their way to provide you with a memorable experience, this is kindness at the most granular level.
-Kindness doesn’t need to shout from the roof top.
+When someone is kind, it leaves an imprint on the canvas of your heart.
+For example, if you go to a restaurant and servers go out of their way to provide you with memorable experiences, this is kindness at the most granular level.
+Kindness doesn’t need to shout from the rooftop.
 It is quiet.
 Consistent.
 Easy.

 I experienced kindness in Rancho Santa Fe from Jan and her friends who are now my friends.
 I am a better man as a result of this experience.
 Now, I want to extend the kindness to someone else.